 - 2000 HARRASSOWITZ releases the first version of OttoEditions, the online database for monographs and music scores, launched with web based searching, library ordering, and claiming functions. - 2000 A decade begins in which HARRASSOWITZ extends its subscription services to include electronic journals on a comprehensive basis.
-The company is accepted by libraries as a reliable partner in matters of e-resources management issues. - 2001 RLG accepts HARRASSOWITZ records into the RLIN database. - 2003 As part of a long-term business perspective, HARRASSOWITZ moves to a new custom-designed building complex on Kreuzberger Ring in the suburb of Wiesbaden-Erbenheim. - 2005 OttoSerials, the HARRASSOWITZ online database for serials and continuations has been upgraded.
-OttoSerials is entirely webbased and represents HARRASSOWITZ' online management system for periodicals and standing orders. - 2005 HARRASSOWITZ defines its service lines for the management of electronic resources by collecting and bundling the targeted features in HERMIS 4.0, the agenda for HARRASSOWITZ Electronic Resources Management and Information Solutions. - 2007 HARRASSOWITZ is ISO 9001:2000 certified for its entire range of library services in providing scholarly books and periodicals to university and research libraries worldwide.
-The certification specifically mentions the effectiveness of internal communication within HARRASSOWITZ and refers to the high degree of motivation and performance on part of the HARRASSOWITZ staff. - 2009 HARRASSOWITZ is entrusted with the world wide distribution of Parker Library on the Web, an interactive, webbased workspace designed to support the use and study of the manuscripts in the historic Parker Library at Corpus Christi College, Cambridge.
+The company is accepted by libraries as a reliable partner in matters of e-resources management issues. - 2001 RLG accepts HARRASSOWITZ records into the RLIN database. - As part of a long-term business perspective, HARRASSOWITZ moves to a new custom-designed building complex on Kreuzberger Ring in the suburb of Wiesbaden-Erbenheim. - 2005 OttoSerials, the HARRASSOWITZ online database for serials and continuations has been upgraded.
+OttoSerials is entirely webbased and represents HARRASSOWITZ' online management system for periodicals and standing orders. - 2005 HARRASSOWITZ defines its service lines for the management of electronic resources by collecting and bundling the targeted features in HERMIS 4.0, the agenda for HARRASSOWITZ Electronic Resources Management and Information Solutions. - 2007 HARRASSOWITZ is ISO 9001:2000 certified in regard to its Quality Management System.
+This enables us to develop our entire range of library services for scholarly books and periodicals to university and research libraries worldwide according to strict quality and service orientated guidelines. - 2009 HARRASSOWITZ is entrusted with the world wide distribution of Parker Library on the Web, an interactive, web-based workspace designed to support the use and study of the manuscripts in the historic Parker Library at Corpus Christi College, Cambridge.
 It is a foundation funded cooperative enterprise for which Cambridge University did the scanning of the images and provided the scholarly research and Stanford University developed the technology and the business model.
-Parker Library on the Web is a live project that is committed to the continuing update of the bibliography and the ongoing upgrade of functionalities to keep pace with new database technology developments.
+Parker Library on the Web is a live project that is committed to the continuing update of the bibliography and the ongoing upgrade of functionalities to keep pace with new database technology developments. - 2010 After a decade of successful handling of e-journals HARRASSOWITZ has included e-books into its portfolio.
+The HARRASSOWITZ database OttoEditions provides the underpinning for e-book work processes such as bibliographical searching, identification of aggregators as well as firm order and approval plan acquisition options.

-- 2010 After a decade of successful handling of e-journals HARRASSOWITZ has included e-books into its portfolio.
-The HARRASSOWITZ database OttoEditions provides the underpinning for e-book work processes such as bibliographical searching, identification of aggregators as well as firm order and approval plan acquisition options. - 2011 Nadja Dorn-Lange is accepted into the partnership of HARRASSOWITZ and assumes the responsibility for the book departments and the personnel management of the Library Service Departments. - 2016 Fokus, the next-generation management system for subscriptions and standing orders, replaces OttoSerials.
-The new system utilizes graphical displays and a state-of-the-art search engine in a workflow-driven, intuitive user environment. - 2020 HARRASSOWITZ integrates OttoEditions with Fokus and enhances features in order to provide our customers with one interface for Monographs, Music Scores, Standing Orders, and Subscriptions. - 2022 Established in 1872, HARRASSOWITZ has been serving libraries around the world for 150 years.
+- 2011 Nadja Dorn-Lange is accepted into the partnership of HARRASSOWITZ and assumes the responsibility for the book departments and the personnel management of the Library Service Departments. - 2016 Fokus, the next-generation management system for subscriptions and standing orders, replaces OttoSerials.

+The new system utilizes graphical displays and a state-of-the-art search engine in a workflow-driven, intuitive user environment. - 2020 HARRASSOWITZ integrates OttoEditions with Fokus and enhances features in order to provide our customers with one interface for Monographs, Music Scores, Standing Orders, and Subscriptions. - 2022 Established in 1872, HARRASSOWITZ has been serving libraries around the world for 150 years. - 2025 HARRASSOWITZ introduces the integration of OA Switchboard data into Fokus.